Artika Sari Devi: Post-Miss Universe

 Although not reported to the police, there was a controversy surrounding her involvement in the Miss Universe 2005 pageant, Devi was accused of breaking the Code of Law 281, edict number 01/U/1984, regarding cultural and educational conducts, Indonesian law forbids any kind of involvement in international beauty pageants and considers such as immoral.
 In 2006, the winner of Puteri Indonesia 2005 and participant of Miss Universe 2006, Nadine Chandrawinata was also reported to the police, which eventually traced back to Artika Sari Devi and the Puteri Indonesia Foundation.

 Filmography

-Devi started her foray into the world of acting, after starred in a musical Indonesian film called "Opera Jawa" (Requiem from Java) directed by Garin Nugroho, which was nominated for 2006 Toronto International Film Festival, 2006 London Film Festival, 2006 Pusan International Film Festival and 2006 Venice Film Festival.
+Devi started her foray into the world of acting, after starring in a musical Indonesian film called "Opera Jawa" (Requiem from Java) directed by Garin Nugroho, which was nominated for 2006 Toronto International Film Festival, 2006 London Film Festival, 2006 Pusan International Film Festival and 2006 Venice Film Festival.
 The movie also being nominated for "Best Movie" in Indonesian Film Festival, won the Silver Screen Award for Best Film at the 2007 Singapore International Film Festival.
+In late 2023, she is currently preparing herself for her upcoming comedy film.

 Movies

+Music videos

+Since 2017, together with her husband Ibrahim Imran, Devi composed and produced several songs.
+In 2020, they produced award-winning song named "Adikku Tersayang" (in english: My Dearest Sister) sang by their oldest daughter Sarah Ebiela Ibrahim with a stage name Abbey Ibrahim.
+Eventually the song nominated as "Best Children's Song Creator" in Anugerah Musik Indonesia Awards 2020, and Devi together with her husband won the title.